Decoding Google’s Marketing Strategies

 Simple and Recognizable Branding

-Google’s clean and iconic logo paired with minimalist design reflects simplicity and accessibility.
+Google’s clean and iconic logo, paired with a minimalist design, reflects simplicity and accessibility.
 Even the playful Google Doodle concept on its homepage reminds users they’re interacting with a flexible, humanized company.

 Ethical Standpoints

-Whether incorporating renewable energy into their data centers or investing in equity-focused programs, Google markets its brand as a responsible corporate citizen.
+Whether incorporating renewable energy into its data centers or investing in equity-focused programs, Google markets its brand as a responsible corporate citizen.
 This resonates with values-driven consumers, especially millennials and Gen Z audiences.

 What Your Business Can Learn from Google